DilipSinghPanwar/FirebaseJobDispatcher/README.md

-Firebase JobDispatcher supports minSdkVersion from 9 (Gingerbread).

-Firebase JobDispatcher is an open-source library used to schedule work from the Google Play Services API (according to the Google Play Services cycle, this saves battery) which was developed later from GCMNetworkManager
+Firebase JobDispatcher is an open-source library used to schedule work from the Google Play Services API (according to the Google Play Services cycle, this saves battery) which was developed later from GCMNetworkManager and supports minSdkVersion from 9 (Gingerbread).